berry-cs/sinbad/tutorials/racket/weather4-struct.md

 (define WORK-OBS (make-obs "Work" 33.2 -85.15 62 83 8 "Fair"))
 ````

-A complete sample data definition is provided at the very bottom of this page.
+A complete sample data definition is provided at the very bottom of this page, but write out your own first and then compare.